-Snowshoeing is gaining popularity rapidly in Alberta, Canada and around the world.
-There are plenty of opportunities for beginners to build skills.
-Snowshoeing is not difficult and can be enjoyed by a wide age range to improve fitness while enjoying the benefits of the outdoors.
+Snowshoeing is rapidly gaining popularity in Alberta, Canada, and around the world.
+There are plenty of local opportunities for beginners to build skills.
+Snowshoeing is not difficult and can be enjoyed by a wide age range to improve fitness while reaping the benefits of the outdoors.
 Following are some of the best snowshoe trails in Kananaskis Country, a short drive west of Calgary, or east from Canmore, Alberta, Canada.
 Several of the trails included in this post are maintained.
 Just click on the numbered links below.
 See you out there!

 The Penstock Loop is a relatively flat snowshoe trail, with 100 m (328 ft.) of elevation over 6 KM (3 ¾ miles), predominantly through forest but including some unique features and sweeping vistas.
 This snowshoe is easily accessible via the Canyon exit on Kananaskis Lakes Road near the Peter Lougheed Visitor Information Centre (Check online for status).

 The Lower Lake Trail is an easy snowshoe with incredible scenery.
 This snowshoe trail is 7 KM (4 ⅜ miles) in length with overall elevation gain of 50 m (164 ft.).
 The snowshoe trail is accessed from parking at the Canyon exit of Kananaskis Lakes Road.
 There are many interesting opportunities for extension.

 The Elkwood Loop Snowshoe Trail begins along Kananaskis Lakes Road from Elkwood parking, or nearby from William Watson Lodge (add o.7 KM) and is a 3.4 KM (2.1 mile) loop past incredible scenery around Marl Lake with views to the Elk Range.
 Net elevation is 23 m (76 ft.).